 Bob and Dolores Hope Estate

-UPDATE: The Los Angeles Times has reported that Los Angeles businessman Ron Burkle purchased the historic Bob and Dolores Hope Estate in June 2018.
-Although his plans for the property have not been announced, the Conservancy would support a renewed effort to secure local landmark designation for this culturally significant residence.
+In June 2018, the Los Angeles Times reported that Los Angeles businessman Ron Burkle purchased the historic Bob and Dolores Hope Estate.
+The Conservancy is encouraged to hear that Burkle, former owner of Frank Lloyd Wright's Ennis House, has purchased the estate.
+We encourage Mr. Burkle to renew the effort to secure local landmark designation for this culturally significant residence.

-In February 2017, the City Council voted 8-2 with 5 absences to deny listing of the Bob and Dolores Hope Estate as a Historic-Cultural Monument (HCM).
-Because the proposed designation was initiated through a motion by Councilmember David Ryu and the City’s Cultural Heritage Commission (CHC) voted 4-0 with one absence against recommending designation, a minimum of 10 votes by the City Council was required to secure designation.
+Before Burkle purchased the estate, in February 2017, the City Council voted 8-2 with five absences to deny listing of the Bob and Dolores Hope Estate as a Historic-Cultural Monument (HCM).
+Councilmember David Ryu initiated designation by a Council motion.
+Following Ryu's motion, the City's Cultural Heritage Commission (CHC) voted 4-0 with one absence against recommending designation, a minimum of 10 votes by the City Council was then required to secure the designation.
 Councilmembers Wesson and Krekorian cast the dissenting votes.
-Without protection from local landmark designation, the house and the history it represents remains at risk from future development threats.
+Without protection from local landmark designation, the house, and the history it represents remains at risk from future development threats.

 To learn more about the CHC's action, read the final staff report and recommendation.